-The project will be led by a group of people who collectively have wide experience in creating work for this audience as parent, teacher, sensory specialist, writer and musician.
+The project was led by a group of people who collectively have wide experience in creating work for this audience as parent, teacher, sensory specialist, writer and musician.
 Phillida Eves is a devisor, performer and multi-sensory specialist with over twenty years of experience.
-She is joined by Michael Chang, a musician and performer; Jody O’Neill, a devisor and performer; Marianne Ní Chinnéide, a lecturer in Drama and Theatre Studies at NUI Galway, and a consultant dramaturg; Heidi Schoenenberger, a PhD student who will provide documentation support during the development week.
+She is joined by Michael Chang, a musician and performer; Jody O’Neill, a devisor and performer; Marianne Ní Chinnéide, a lecturer in Drama and Theatre Studies at NUI Galway, and a consultant dramaturg; Heidi Schoenenberger, a PhD student who provided documentation support during the development week.

-During their development week, the team will collaborate with a group of children on the autistic spectrum to create an interactive multi-sensory musical performance piece.
+During their development week, the team collaborated with a group of children on the autistic spectrum to create an interactive multi-sensory musical performance piece.

 8 – 12 July 2019